ITINE app

 Pro Tip

 Photography tip:Winter fog creates the most dramatic photos of Sintra's palaces.
-We shot Pena Palace from the Moorish Castle walls on a foggy January morning and the silhouette emerging from the mist was the best photo of our entire trip.
-Far more evocative than clear summer shots.
+Morning mist on Pena Palace from the Moorish Castle walls is the most iconic Sintra image — and impossible in clear summer weather.

 Palace Secret